trentlarson/endorser-docs/src/server.rst

   * All data (including source claims) are filtered such that fields with DIDs are hidden if the originator has not allowed visibility.

   * There are a few types of identifiers.
+(These are also described in the `endorser-ch README.md <https://github.com/trentlarson/endorser-ch/blob/master/README.md#claim-ids>`_.)

     * An ``identifier`` is a global identifier put on a claim by the client; you'll see in in may examples on other pages, eg. `a Give in transactions <transactions.html#id4>`_.
 It is optional; if not supplied, the ``handleId`` is typically useful as a global ID for the claim.
 But in this server the ``identifier`` is only used on inputs; subsequent references should be explicit identifiers like ``handleId`` or ``lastClaimId``.